dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 description: "Set up notifications in dbt Cloud to receive email or Slack alerts about job run status."
 ---

-Set up notifications in dbt Cloud to receive email or Slack alerts when a job run succeeds, fails, or is cancelled.
+Set up notifications in dbt Cloud so you can receive email or Slack alerts when a job run succeeds, encountered warnings, fails, or is canceled.

 ## Email notifications